 Unregistered gas usage is when a customer has a meter on site which is not registered to a supplier on the National Database Xoserve.
 This means that, although gas is being used on site, there is no gas supplier registered to track and charge for usage.

 If you believe that your property is not registered, you can confirm on ‘Find my Supplier’ website.
-If no MPRN can be found, you would need to contact a supplier of your choice to initiate the meter number creation process at Cadent.
+If no MPRN can be found, you would need to contact a supplier of your choice to initiate the meter number creation process with us.

 Who investigates unregistered gas theft?

-When it comes to unregistered supplies, the allegation will be investigated by the theft of Gas team at Cadent, if the theft occurs in an area not covered by Cadent, the relevant gas distribution network to that locality.
+When it comes to unregistered supplies, the allegation will be investigated by our theft of gas team, if the theft occurs in an area not covered by us, the relevant gas distribution network to that locality.
 Find out who your network operator is.

-If the supply is registered and there is a suspicion that meter tampering has occurred, Cadent will share the details with the relevant shipper.
+If the supply is registered and there is a suspicion that meter tampering has occurred, we will share the details with the relevant shipper.

 When the meter can’t track the gas usage, the utility company are unable to charge the right amount of money for utility bills.
 This potentially means that other people are paying extra to make up for the amount of money lost through the actions of those who choose to steal gas.